-The databases of the General Synod Archives are online and available for searching including the archival descriptions, official statements, press releases, journal articles and photographs.
+The databases of the General Synod Archives are online and available for searching including the archival descriptions, official statements, press releases, journal articles, books, microforms, periodicals and photographs.
 A comprehensive search capability, developed by Andornot Consulting, has been added to this site to help access the descriptions of the General Synod and Anglican Church records of national significance.

 The online archival file descriptions primarily date from before 2001 and do not include records that contain high levels of personal information.
-The library (published holdings) has not been included at this time.
 Not all archival record holdings have been included in the databases, as we have a substantial backlog of undescribed materials.
 You may wish to contact the archives directly to consult with an archivist regarding additional records or photographs.

 The General Synod Archives has three access designations including open, restricted and closed.
 Most records in the database are open, however some missionary and volunteer records have been publically listed and restricted so they can be flagged for review and personal information can be isolated before access is provided.
 The designation "closed" is applied to donor, personnel, clergy, pension, litigation and residential school files and these descriptions do not appear in the online database.

 Anglican Residential School Photographs

 The General Synod Archivist consulted with the Anglican Council of Indigenous People to discuss the value of putting the photographs of the residential school students online.
 Meetings with the various survivors at the Truth and Reconciliation events across Canada confirmed the interest in having the photos available for Indigenous, Inuit and Metis peoples.
 We have chosen to use the captions for the photos and files as they were handwritten on the backs of images or were listed by the creators of the records.
 Some language may be offensive, however it represents the attitudes of the time which we felt were important to acknowledge.
 This does not reflect the current views of the Anglican Church.